RomeoLB/sync-tagged-playlist/README.md

 <img width="952" alt="image" src="https://github.com/user-attachments/assets/2869c255-86e9-4b6b-86f9-4d0b226f67f7">

-8. Whilst signed in to your target network but with the environement still set to Local, click on the upload icon to upload the modified presentation to your network
+8. Whilst signed in to your target network but with the environment still set to Local, click on the upload icon to upload the modified presentation to your network

 <img width="1171" alt="image" src="https://github.com/user-attachments/assets/da47b931-ad0d-4031-bc0d-e470085d6862">